About the project

 - • Listen to individual audio tracks online by selecting a track to the right.
 Burn a CD of the entire program (requires two CDs) or download the tour to your mobile device as a podcast to experience while traveling.
-A supplemental version of the audio tour will be available in coming months for experiencing while driving Mulholland Drive in the hills above Los Angeles.

 How to travel the tour:

 There It Is—Take It! is ideally experienced as a 90-minute self-guided car audio tour while traveling through the physical landscape of Owens Valley, California along U.S. Route 395.
 The tour itself is not location specific, but rather it moves through time illuminating specific issues, events, and histories that have developed over the last one hundred years of the aqueduct’s existence.
 Geographical points of interest are mapped with GPS coordinates on individual track pages.
 Suggested detours of interest are also provided on the printed map.

 This project was made possible with support from Cal Humanities, an independent non-profit state partner of the National Endowment for the Humanities.
 For more information, visit www.calhum.org.
 Any views, findings, conclusions, or recommendations expressed in There It Is—Take It! do not necessarily represent those of the California Council for the Humanities or the National Endowment for the Humanities.